mnielsen/notes-on-writing/notes_on_writing.md

 nearly as funny.
 Furthermore, while the observation would remain true, it would be a less interesting truth.

+### Opening sentence: "The Selfish Gene" (Dawkins)

+> Intelligent life on a planet comes of age when it first works out
+> the reason for its own existence

+It's a provocative assertion.
+Possibly wrong, certainly contentious.
+But interesting, in a let's-stay-up-talking-to-3am kind of way, a kicker of a conversation starter.
+The phrase "on a planet" could arguably be omitted.
+It might be better to say something like: "An intelligent species comes of age when...".

 ### Opening sentence: "What Technology Wants" (Kelly)

 > For most of my life I owned very little.